-- 1. First, make sure you're still logged in.
+- 1. Check Your Login: First, make sure you're still logged in.
 Look for your username in the top right corner.
 If it says "user: unknown," you've been logged out.
 Try logging in again. - 2.
-Clear your browsing history/cache.
-This fixes many issues with the program. - 3.
-If the first two steps didn't help, at your earliest convenience, contact your local GACC Intel shop.
-Contacts can be found in the contacts section of this document or Standards for Resource Mobilization Guide (formerly referred to as Mob Guide) - 4.
+Clear Your Cache: Still no luck?
+Try clearing your browser's history/ cache, then log back in. - 3.
+Contact Your Local Intel Office: If the first two steps didn't help it's time to call for backup.
+Get in touch with your local Intel Office immediately! - 4.
 Hard Copy Backup (if needed): In case an outage has been determined, a hard copy of the ICS-209 report might be required.
 Before filling out a hard copy make sure to coordinate with your local GACC Intel Office to ensure you're following the proper procedures.
 This also helps alert the Intel office of the outage so they can plan accordingly.
 The below link can be used for a fillable hardcopy of the ICS-209.
 Fillable Hard Copy ICS-209 (.pdf, .docx):